Named Entity Disambiguation is important in a Knowledge Graph Search System

-Using Encyclopedic Knowledge for Named Entity Disambiguation, by Marius Pasca and Razvan Bunescu
+Using Encyclopedic Knowledge for Named Entity Disambiguation, by Marius Pasca and Razvan Bunescu.

-According to an internal study of Microsoft, at least 20-30% of queries submitted to Bing search are simply named entities, and it is reported 71% of queries contain name entities.
+According to an internal study of Microsoft, at least 20-30% of queries submitted to Bing search are named entities, and it is reported 71% of queries contain name entities.

-Named Entities with the Same Names
+How A Search Engine Performs Named Entity Disambiguation for Entities With the Same Names

 When someone searches for a named entity, the search results returned in response usually contain relevant information about any entities with the same name, or even a portion of that name, as the query.
-A focus of this patent is upon telling such searches apart, and it provides some examples of these searches for similar named entities:
+A focus of this patent is upon telling such searches apart, and it provides some examples of these searches for similarly named entities:

-The patent tells us that the order of search results for named entities have been typically presented based upon the frequency of the query terms, their PageRank, or other factors, regardless of which specific named entity is being referred to by a shared name.
+The patent tells us that the order of search results for named entities has been typically presented based upon the frequency of the query terms, their PageRank, or other factors, regardless of which specific named entity is being referred to by a shared name.
 This is one of the problems that the patent attempts to solve.

-How does the patent attempt to address named entities that may share the same name, and enable us to distinguish between them?
+How does the patent attempt to address named entities that may share the same name and enable us to distinguish between them?

 A Knowledge Base of Named Entities